RawGate/RawGate/README.md

 💻 On the frontend side, I enjoy exploring new technologies to enhance the overall user journey.

 📚 Outside of coding, you'll find me immersed in books.
-In addition, I'm learning three interesting languages: French, German, and Italian to explore more linguistic possibilities. 🌍📚
+In addition, I'm learning three interesting languages: French, German, and Italian. 🌍📚

 ✉️ Feel free to connect with me via Email, GitHub, or LinkedIn.
 I'm open to new opportunities, collaborations, and discussions related to data analysis and frontend development.